awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ## Scheduling pg\_cron jobs<a name="PostgreSQL_pg_cron.examples"></a>

-The following sections demonstrate scheduling `pg_cron` jobs to perform management tasks\.
+The following sections show how you can schedule various management tasks using `pg_cron` jobs\.

 **Note**
  When creating `pg_cron` jobs, make sure that the number of `max_worker_processes` is always greater than the number of `cron.max_running_jobs`\.
 A `pg_cron` job will fail if it runs out of background worker processes\.
 The default number of `pg_cron` jobs is `5`; for more information, see [The pg\_cron parameters](#PostgreSQL_pg_cron.parameters)\.